wendynichols/Backbone_prac/Readme.md

 The Iron Yard Atlanta
 Fall 2014 Front End Class

-Assignment 15: First introduction to Backbone.
-Assignment is to practice with Models and Collections.
+Assignment 15: Build a project using Backbone

 Libraries Used:
 Backbone